seng637-summer/seng637-a2-chd-vicis/seng637-a2-team_number.md

 # 2 - Detailed description of unit test strategy

 The overall test strategy involved several steps to ensure thorough testing of each method.
-Firstly, the requirements of each method were carefully examined by referring to the provided JDoc.
+Firstly, the requirements of each method were carefully examined by referring to the provided javadocs.
 Based on this understanding, a variety of test cases were designed for each method, including normal inputs, boundary conditions, and error cases where exceptions should be thrown.
 Next, the test code was written and executed to carry out the actual testing process.
 Once the tests were completed, the entire team participated in a review session to assess the test cases and analyze the results.
 This collaborative discussion allowed for valuable insights and ensured a comprehensive evaluation of the test strategy which is captured in the difficulties encountered, challenges overcome, and lessons learned section.

 Procedurally the assignment was successfully completed by following these steps:
 1. Select 5 methods out of the 15 provided in the Range class for testing purposes.